top of page

 We also need:

-Anita is currently working with over 30 organizations (April 2024)!
+- Anita is currently working with over 40 organizations (December 2024)!

-- Financial help so we can continue to build the community center on the land we have purchased;
+- Financial help, so we can continue to build the community center on the land we have purchased;

 - Financial support to keep our truck running and getting it serviced.
 Our truck (thanks to

-Ravi), is more rugged than
+Ravi), is more rugged than our old one,

-- Financial support to pay for the office expenses for WiFi (so students can do their homework), electric bills, gas and
+- Financial support to pay for the office expenses for WiFi (so students can do their homework), electric bills, gas and electric for cooking;

-- Clean drinking water for the Childrens' Dining room at Anita's house, as well as refilling the water cistern which is used for
+- Clean drinking water for the Childrens' Dining room, as well as refilling the water cistern which is used for cooking, cleaning, and washing

 - The ongoing costs of supplies used for First Aid (First Response) at our medical offices;